Skip to content

 • Confirm PLAYLIST_NAME matches the existing playlist name exactly (case-sensitive)

-• Check that cache/.playlist_cache.json has the correct playlist ID
+• Check that runtime/.playlist_cache.json has the correct playlist ID

 • Set LOG_LEVEL=DEBUG for verbose output